pandas-dev/pandas/doc/source/user_guide/missing_data.rst

 While pandas supports storing arrays of integer and boolean type, these types are not capable of storing missing data.
-Until we can switch to using a native NA type in NumPy, we've established some "casting rules".
+Until we can switch to using a native NA type in NumPy, we "ve established some "casting rules".
 When a reindexing operation introduces missing data, the Series will be cast according to the rules introduced in the table below.